Bill Gates Sr.: Early life and education

-Gates served in the US Army for three years during World War II.
+Gates served in the US Army for about 2 years during World War II.
 He subsequently attended the University of Washington under the G.I.
 Bill, earning a B.A. in 1949 and a J.D. degree in 1950.
 While at UW, he was a member of the Chi Psi fraternity.

 Career

 Gates co-founded the law firm Shidler McBroom & Gates in 1964, which later became a part of Preston Gates & Ellis LLP (PGE).
 He practiced with the firm until 1998, when it was merged into the firm now known as K&L Gates.

 Gates' legal practice focused on corporate, technology and disputes.
 During his career he served as president of both the Seattle/King County Bar Association and the Washington State Bar Association.

 Gates served on the boards of numerous organizations in the Pacific Northwest, including the Greater Seattle Chamber of Commerce, King County United Way and Planned Parenthood.
 In 1995, he founded the Technology Alliance, whose mission is to expand technology-based employment in Washington.

 In 1998, Gates retired from Preston Gates & Ellis.
-He served for 15 years on the Board of Regents for the University of Washington, and until his death was a co-chair of the Bill and Melinda Gates Foundation, which his son Bill and his daughter-in-law Melinda founded.
+He served for fifteen years on the Board of Regents of the University of Washington, and until his death was a co-chair of the Bill and Melinda Gates Foundation, which his son Bill and his daughter-in-law Melinda founded.
 He served as a director for the bulk retail corporation Costco Wholesale from 2003, and was a founding co-chair of the Pacific Health Summit.
-He served as an Honorary Chair for the World Justice Project.
+He served as an honorary chair for the World Justice Project.
 The project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.

 Gates co-authored the book Wealth and Our Commonwealth: Why America Should Tax Accumulated Fortunes with Chuck Collins.
 It is a defense of the policies promoted by the estate tax.
 He was also the author of the book Showing Up for Life: Thoughts on the Gifts of a Lifetime.

+Notable cases

+In 1987 Gates Sr. assisted Howard Schultz in buying the Starbucks coffee chain.